dhammo2/geoTwitterMining/README.md

 ## Setup

-1. Download all files in the `code` sub-directory of this repository.
+1. Download all files in the `./code/` sub-directory of this repository.
 2. Run the `geoTwitterMining.sql` file to create the appropriate database.
 3. Edit the `credentials.json` file, replacing the empty quotes with your authentication details.
 4. Open the command prompt and move to the relevant directory.